15 Aug, 2022

-Economic Impact Payments (EIP) or stimulus payments authorized by the CARES ACT cannot be counted as "income" for financial eligibility for Medicaid or SSI.
-Medicaid and SSI recipients have 12 months to spend the checks before they are counted as a "resource" for eligibility for their benefits.
-The NYS Dept. of Health (DOH) has made this clear to local Medicaid programs -- GIS 20 MA/05.
+Economic Impact Payments (EIP) (stimulus payments) first authorized by the CARES ACT in 2020 and then two later rounds of payments AND Unemployment benefits paid from March 2020 through Sept.
+2021 cannot be counted as "income" for financial eligibility for Medicaid or SSI.
+Medicaid and SSI recipients no longer are required to spend the checks within 12 months.
+Even if they keep them, they are not counted as a "resource" for eligibility for their benefits.

 But DOH has not informed facility operators that residents of nursing homes, adult homes, Assisted Living Programs, and other congregate care facilities have the right to keep their stimulus checks.
 Many facility operators do not know this, since it's a change from the usual rule that requires most of the residents' income to be paid to the facility toward the cost of their care, with the resident receiving only a small monthly Personal Needs Allowance or "PNA."